Ashok0/EnderalVR/README.md

 11. Distance sliders are set to: Item 20%, Actor 20%, Objects 40%, Grass 100%

 ### SkyVRaan Configuration
 SkyVRaan adds shimmering water effects to the game.
-SkyVRaan has been pre-configured with Wabbajack but the configuration process has been documented below for reference.
+SkyVRaan has been pre-configured with this Google Drive repack but the configuration process has been documented below for reference.
 1. Close Mod Organizer 2 if open
 2. Create a blank Skyrim.ini file in C:\Users\ (Username)\Documents\My Games\Skyrim VR\
 3. Install .NET SDK 5.0 and remove any previously installed .NET runtimes.
 You can confirm .NET SDK 5.0 is properly installed by running the following from your command prompt:  dotnet --info